Second Era of Northern Domination: Three Kingdoms era

-When the Eastern Han dynasty split into the Three Kingdoms in 220, Jiaozhi was under the control of the state of Wu.
-In 226 Sun Quan divided Jiaozhi into two separated provinces, Chiao-chou (included northern Vietnam and small portion of Hepu) and Kuangchou.
-The Wu regime was harsh.
-Turmoil plagued the southern commanderies by the mid third century.
-In 231, people in Jiuzhen revolted but was "pacified" by a Wu general.
+Notwithstanding the positive accounts of Lü Dai, the Wu regime was harsh since its rule in 231.
 In 248, Lâm Ấp forces invaded from the south, seized most of Rinan, and marched on into Jiuzhen, provoking major uprisings there and in Jiaozhi.
 In Jiuzhen, a Lạc Việt woman named Triệu Ẩu (Lady Triệu) led a rebellion against the Wu in the same year, but was suppressed by Lu Yin.